coopcycle/coopcycle-docs/en/admin/configuration.md

 ---
-title: Configuration of your software
+title: Configuration
 lang: en
 role: admin
 ref: admin-restaurants
 parent: Administrator's guide
+nav_order: 1
 ---

+# Configuration of your software

 The cooperative which manages and uses the software can configure it according to its needs, with the page `Configuration > Parameters`.